Nuclei-Software/tflite-micro/tensorflow/lite/micro/nuclei_evalsoc/README.md

       |       int16_t* {aka short int*}
 ~~~

-The simple solution is use the NMSIS DSP/NN 1.1.1 we used in Nuclei SDK 0.4.1.
-Or update to Nuclei SDK 0.6.0.
+Using NMSIS DSP/NN 1.1.1 will fix this issue.
+Or update to Nuclei SDK 0.6.0 or higher version.

 ### Simple steps about how to port to Nuclei Subsystem SDK

-1. Make sure the NMSIS version is v1.2.1 (Corresponding nuclei SDK version is v0.6.0), if not, please change to this version,
+1. Make sure the NMSIS version is v1.3.1 (Corresponding nuclei SDK version is v0.7.1), if not, please change to this version.
-   just replace NMSIS from nuclei sdk 0.6.0
-2. Adapt `tensorflow/lite/micro/tools/make/targets/nuclei_evalsoc_makefile.inc` line 112 to 149
+2. Adapt [nuclei_evalsoc_makefile.inc](../tools/make/targets/nuclei_evalsoc_makefile.inc) with proper compiler flags and linker flags.
-3. If you are using Nuclei RISC-V CPU, please select correct CORE according to nuclei_evalsoc_corearchabi.inc,
+3. If you are using Nuclei RISC-V CPU, please select correct `CORE` and `ARCH_EXT` according to [nuclei_evalsoc_corearchabi.inc](../tools/make/targets/nuclei_evalsoc_corearchabi.inc).
-   for example, if your RISC-V ARCH is rv32imafdc, and CPU is 300 series, then select CORE=n300fd,
+  For example, if your RISC-V ARCH is `rv32imafdc`, and CPU is 300 series, then select `CORE=n300fd`,
-   if you have extra p/v extension, such as p, then ARCH_EXT should be ``_xxldsp``
+  if you have extra p/v extension, such as p, then `ARCH_EXT` should be `ARCH_EXT=_xxldsp`
-4. Then **DOWNLOAD** should set to correct mode to match the linker script file you want to use
+4. Then `DOWNLOAD` should set to correct mode to match the linker script file you want to use
 5. Most of the tflm examples require a lot of ram and rom, so some examples may link fail if you don't have
    enough memory.
 6. Test the build via `CLEAN=1 CORE=n300fd ARCH_EXT=p NUCLEI_SDK_ROOT=/path/to/your_subsystem_sdk ./run.sh micro_speech_test`

 ### Where is 'nuclei_demosoc'

-In branch `nuclei/nsdk_0.3.8`, we use `nuclei_demosoc` as `TARGET`, but in Nuclei SDK 0.6.0, `nuclei_demosoc` has been replaced with `nuclei_evalsoc`.
+In branch `nuclei/nsdk_0.3.8`, we use `nuclei_demosoc` as `TARGET`, but in Nuclei SDK 0.6.0 and higher version, `nuclei_demosoc` has been replaced with `nuclei_evalsoc`.